No products in the cart.

 3. Turn the turkey on one side and sprinkle the entire side with salt, concentrating on the thigh.
 Use a little less than a tablespoon.
 Flip the turkey over and do the same with the other side.

 4. Place the turkey in a 2 1/2 -gallon seal-able plastic bag, press out the air and seal tightly.
-Place the turkey breast-side up in the refrigerator.
+Place the turkey breast-side down in the refrigerator.
 Chill for 3 days, leaving it in the bag but turning it and massaging the salt into the skin every day.
 Between 24 to 48 hours into brining, your bag will look swollen with water as the bird “rejects” its juices.
 Never fear, between 48 and 72 hours the bird will entirely reabsorb all of the lost moisture before its ready to cook.

 5. Remove the turkey from the bag.
 There should be no salt visible on the surface, and the skin should be moist but not wet.
 Wipe the turkey dry with a paper towel, place it breast-side up on a plate and refrigerate uncovered for at least 8 hours.